tonethar/IGME-230-Spring-2019/projects/project-1.md

 ### II-E. Other Requirements
 - Do not use an HTML/CSS template that you found on the Web or elsewhere!
 Build the HTML and CSS yourself "from scratch."
 Ignoring this requirement will result in a zero on the assignment and possible other academic integrity consequences.
 - HTML tables used only for tabular data, not page layout.
+    - You are encouraged (but not required) to use CSS Grid and/or Flexbox to help layout your page.
 - No plugin content (Flash, et al.)
 - Site is fully accessible even without graphics enabled (e.g., use the `alt` attribute for all images).
 - Images are not resized via code; all images must be at their native resolutions.
 If you need an image to be smaller, resize it in your graphic editor of choice.
+    - We will be somewhat lenient about this in light of Retina-style displays.
+There is no need, however, to have an image that is more than twice the dimensions that it's displayed at.
+If you flagrantly use a gigantic image and size it down to something small on your page, you will lose points in this category.
 - Images must be saved in the appropriate Web-friendly format i.e. Photographs are usually saved as JPEGs, lineart graphics are saved as PNGs or GIFs.

 ## III.
 Deliverables